 This morning I smelt heaven!
-The sweet aromas of an Apple Crumble Breakfast Muffin Tray Bake was gently wafting from my kitchen.
+The sweet aroma of an Apple Crumble Breakfast Muffin Tray Bake was gently wafting from my kitchen.

 I was inspired to create this Apple Crumble Breakfast Muffin Tray Bake recipe by my son, William, and initially named it Apple Surprise as I wasn’t quite sure what the outcome would be.
 He loves apples, apple pies and apple crumples and just about any form of apple related food and so I embarked on making him the ultimate apple surprise.
 Preferably, one that could be eaten at breakfast, therefore not too sweet, but that could be easily transformed into a delicious evening dessert.